'Barbarella'.

 Forest worked for À Suivre since the magazine's first issue in February 1978.
 There, he wrote the scripts of 'Roman de Renart' (art by Max Cabanes) and 'Ici Même' (art by Jacques Tardi) and drew several comics of his own.
 In 1981, he wrote a final episode of 'Barbarella', published in L'Écho des Savanes and this time drawn by Daniel Billon.
 In the late 1980s, he came in charge of the comics section of Okapi magazine.
 After writing the novel 'Lilia entre l'Air et de l'Eau', he wrote the long comic 'Il Faut y Croire pour le Voir' (about 100 pages, drawn by Alain Bignon) for the Long Courrier collection of the publishing house Dargaud.

-Jean-Claude Forest was one of several artists to make a graphic contribution to 'Pepperland’ (1980), a collective comic book tribute to the store Pepperland, to celebrate its 10th anniversary at the time.
+Jean-Claude Forest was one of the artists making a graphic contribution for 'Pepperland' (1980), a collective comic book celebrating the 10th anniversary of the Pepperland comic book store.
 He paid tribute to Nikita Mandryka in the collective comic book 'Tronches de Concombre' (Dupuis, 1995).

 'Barbarella'.